88-degrees/Book-of-Changes/appendix02s2.md

 What paragraph 5 says, that 'the small men retire,' means that believing in the sincerity of the ruler's determination to remove all evil men, they retire of themselves, or strive to conform to his wishes.

 <a name="fn_230"></a>[318:XLI](#fr_230) 'The waters of a marsh are continually rising up in vapour to bedew the hill above it, and thus increase its verdure; what is taken from the marsh gives increase to the hill.'
 This is very far-fetched.
-In the application again the superior man acts only on himself, and for himself;--which has nothing to do with those of low degree giving to those above them.
+In the application again the superior man acts only on himself, and for himself; -- which has nothing to do with those of low degree giving to those above them.
 This application, however, agrees with what, as we have seen on the Text, was [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text))'s view of the meaning of the hexagram.

 The explanation appended to paragraph 1 seems to be to account for the subject of line 1 hurrying away to the help of line 4.